LucasDelfino92/morrowindsharp/mwtools.md

 Once the plugin is cleaned, you have two options, entirely up to you:

-- Make the plugin a .zip file and install it through MO2, overwriting the original, unclean plugin.
+1. Make the plugin a .zip file and install it through MO2, overwriting the original, unclean plugin.
-- Drag and drop the cleaned plugin into its MO2 installation folder, found in **Mod Organizer 2\mods** (paste into the appropiate mod folder, overwriting when asked).
+2. Drag and drop the cleaned plugin into its MO2 installation folder, found in **Mod Organizer 2\mods** (paste into the appropiate mod folder, overwriting when asked).

-I personally prefer method one, but like I said, it is entirely up to you.
+I personally prefer method 1, but like I said, it is entirely up to you.

 ## A NOTE ON MOD CLEANING